canonical/phone-docs/en/scopes/guides/scope-keywords.md

 that the scope returns sports videos.

-For details about specific aggregator scopes, the keywords they listen for, and their expectations for results, please see the [aggregator scopesintegration guide)(https://developer.ubuntu.com/en/scopes/guides/integration-aggregator-scopes).
+For details about specific aggregator scopes, the keywords they listen for, and their expectations for results, please see the [aggregator scopes integration guide)(../guides/integration-aggregator-scopes).

 ### General keywords